How to Display Category Posts on WordPress Pages

 What's more, you can even include posts from specific tags, insert Read more link, and do much more with this plugin.

 You just saw 2 methods to display posts from specific categories on your WordPress page using the block and classic editors.
 Did you find this WordPress tutorial easy to follow, and could you add category posts to your pages?
-Let me know in the comments below.
+Let me know.